On the Optimality of Random Partial Sphere Coverings in High Dimensions: Introduction and Main Results

-Motivated by the optimality of random constructions in high dimensions (see, e.g., \cite{alon2016probabilistic,AGA_Part1} and references within), in \cite{HK-DCG} it was shown that if the centers of the caps are chosen uniformly and independently from the sphere, then with high probability, the proportion of the sphere that is covered is $1-e^{-1}+O(N^{-1})$, or about 63.2\% of the sphere.
-Remarkably, this estimate does not depend on the dimension $d$.
-Thus, it is natural to ask if the random partial covering is optimal as $d,N \rightarrow \infty$.
-A result of Erd\H{o}s, Few and Rogers \cite{EFR} implies that if $d\geq 2^{20}$, then at most about 92.334\% of the surface area of the sphere can be covered.
-In this paper, we improve this estimate by showing that the random covering is indeed optimal (up to an additive constant of $O(1/d)$), and thus the maximum proportion that can be covered is about 63.2\%.
+Motivated by the optimality of random constructions in high dimensions (see, e.g., \cite{alon2016probabilistic,AGA_Part1} and references within), in \cite{HK-DCG} it was shown that if $N \geq 1$ and the centers of the caps are chosen uniformly and independently from the sphere, then with high probability, the proportion of the sphere that is covered is \textbf{at least} $1-e^{-1}+O(N^{-1})$, or about 63.2\% of the sphere.
+Surprisingly, this estimate is dimension-free.
+This naturally raises the question: \emph{Is the random configuration asymptotically optimal as $d,N\to\infty$?} A complementary probabilistic refinement of this random model was recently obtained in \cite{Hoehner-Thale-CLT}, where a central limit theorem and a quantitative Kolmogorov distance bound were proved for the covered volume of random partial sphere coverings.
+In the opposite direction, Erd\H{o}s, Few and Rogers \cite{EFR} showed that for $d\ge 2^{20}$, even with an optimal deterministic configuration, the covered proportion $\vartheta_d(1)$ cannot exceed approximately $0.92334$ (see Remark \ref{R:EFR} below).
+Thus, the optimal high-dimensional covering fraction remains somewhere between $0.632$ and $0.92334$.